For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

-While it's good to pick up bits and pieces of knowledge from blog posts and YouTube, only the printed form is able to set out everything you need to know on a particular subject in an organised and comprehensive way that ensure that nothing vital gets missed.
+While it's good to pick up bits and pieces of knowledge from blog posts and YouTube, only the printed form can set out everything you need to know on a particular subject in an organised and comprehensive way that ensure that nothing vital gets missed.

 And so, whether you're interested in learning the fundamentals of graphic design or expanding your existing skills, it's worth investing in some good books.
 As global leaders in graphic design education, it's something we at Shillington know a fair bit about.
 So here we've set out a definitive list of 50 essential reads, expertly curated by our teaching team and updated for 2019.